 - Organization: Group of people.

 DAOs are organizations enabled by blockchain.
 That's a fancy way of saying new technology that more fairly represents what members actually want because it gives them a voice.

 In this case, members are not necessarily synonymous with owners or investors.
-Members are more simply just people with common interests who choose to participate in the DAO that reflect those interests.
+Members are more simply just people with common interests who choose to participate in the DAO that reflect their interests.

 Everyone gets a vote, and the blockchain manages and records that vote.
 The effect is a more transparent and automated decision process.
-And – honestly – technology just does what it was designed to do.
-There’s no emotion, or backroom deals, or ulterior motives.
+Technology just does what it was designed to do; there’s no emotion, or backroom deals, or ulterior motives.

-So how do we know it works?
-Because there are literally hundreds of DAOs right now, ranging from Bitcoin projects to art investment funds.
+There are literally hundreds of DAOs right now, ranging from Bitcoin projects to art investment funds.
 There was even one that tried to buy the original US constitution!

 Hey – visual folks – here’s your cue: